Elendrial/RPGEngine/readme.md

     - Add an "onShow" method, similar to onLoad, maybe have guis hidden by default until show is called?
 - Make a pokemon clone in it.
 I demand future self makes a pokemon clone
 - Add an event for when a player does anything (allows for turnbased games)

+### Notes:

+- Entity and Tile textures are automatically loaded when they are added to their registries.